JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

 ### <a name="harden_apache"></a> Harden the ‘apache’ install.

-Now let’s “harden” the `apache` install by adjusting the values of `ServerTokens`, `ServerSignature` & `TraceEnable`.
-You want to do harden the install to prevent exposing your server to hacking scripts & other unwanted intrusions.
+Now let’s “harden” the `apache` install by adjusting the values of `ServerTokens`, `ServerSignature` and `TraceEnable`.
+You want to do harden the install to prevent exposing your server to hacking scripts and other unwanted intrusions.
 First, open up the main `apache` security configuration file:

     sudo nano /etc/apache2/conf.d/security